gtb08177/llnw-cdn/README.md

 - Varnish

 # Step 1 - init terraform
-If not already done so, from the parent directory, run: `terraform init`
+In the top level directory of this project, on command line run: `terraform init`

 # Step 2 - provision infrastructure
-run: `terraform apply` to get use terraform to deploy edges and origins
+run `terraform apply` to get use terraform to deploy edges and origins

-# Step 3 - run ansible to now configure that infrastructure
+# Step 3 - configure the application
+Use ansible to configure the newly provisioned infrastructure.
-ansible-playbook -i inventory.cfg -u ubuntu setup.yml
+`ansible-playbook -i inventory.cfg -u ubuntu setup.yml`

-# Things that are noteworthy
+# Noteworthy points
-Manually created the hosted zone in AWS as it means that I won't have to update my name servers on every terraform redeploy.
+I manually created the hosted zone in AWS as it means that I won't have to update my name servers on every terraform redeploy.
-Fallback index.html on nginx lives at `sudo vim /usr/share/nginx/html/index.html` `terraform show | egrep "^#"` list terraform by name Remember cache key will involve the host name i.e. localhost is not the same as edge-1.llnw.mcnulty.network so need to cater for both in purge
+Fallback index.html on nginx lives at `sudo vim /usr/share/nginx/html/index.html` `terraform show | egrep "^#"` list terraform by name Cache keys will involve the hostname i.e. localhost is not the same as edge-1.llnw.mcnulty.network so need to cater for both when purging

 # debug header
 curl -svo /dev/null http://edge.llnw.mcnulty.network/ -H "x-secret-debug-header: yes"